Design and development of therapeutic peptides

 - Flow-cytometry and microscopy to identify cell damage

-- In vitro proof of concept of NCE through integrated and multidisciplinary collaboration with other research groups within the University of Barcelona.
+- In vitro and in vivo proof of concept of new compounds (NCE) through integrated and multidisciplinary collaboration with other research groups within the University of Barcelona.

 FOR WHOM WE WORK